slothsoft/screeps-script/README.md

 - make watchtower useful
 - road builders?
-- test if we can skip phase 1 with the use of containers
 - make links useful
 - don't switch to roles where you missing parts
 - remove console entries after a while
 - creeps are displayed even if they are not on map
 - finish explorer
 - findTargets() depends on the creep, not the room (then probably findSources() too
+- TODOs in code
+- creeps cannot work on other maps than the base's
+- constants might be better of being base memory variables